gar1t/psycho/TUTORIAL.md

      |            |+--------->|            |+--------->|            |
      +------------+           +------------+           +------------+

-In this case, the client and server remain exactly the same and a new component sits in between the two.
+In this case, the client and server remain the same and a new component sits in between the two.

 Enough ASCII art!
 Let's implement this to illustrate.